lagom/lagom/docs/manual/common/concepts/ServiceDiscovery.md

 > Another strategy is to have the information stored and maintained in a load balancer [...] using a pattern called Server-Side Service Discovery.

-Lagom provides a Service Gateway for the development environment so that client apps that don't use Lagom provided Service Clients can still consume the endpoints provided by the service descriptors deployed.
+Lagom provides a Service Gateway for the development environment so that client apps that don't use Lagom provided Service Clients can still consume the endpoints provided by the Service Descriptors registered.
 A browser can display a hello message to a user by requesting the `/hello/steve` path to the Service Gateway.
-The Service Gateway, will request the Service Locator and locate the URL of the microservice where the request can be fulfilled.
+The Service Gateway will request the Service Locator for a microservice that can serve `/hello/steve`.
+The Service Locator will respond with the host and port of the microservice where the request can be fulfilled.
 Finally the Service Gateway will perform the request and return the result to the browser.
 In this model, the browser only needs to know where the Service Gateway is.
+When using server-side discovery, a call on a Service Descriptor can only be reached if its call is added to the ACL.

 This section uses HTTP-REST for all the examples but the concepts apply to any kind of traffic be it HTTP, binary over tcp, etc...

+## Locatable Services

+Lagom also supports disabling locatability of a Service Descriptor.
+It is a common practice to include infrastructure features in each microservice.
+Those infrastructure features are published via a Service Descriptor.
+Despite that, we usually don't want the infrastructure features to be locatable, in that case we can simply setup the Service Descriptor as non locatable which will tell the registrator to ignore it.